noiseprotocol/noise_spec/noise.md

 5.2.
 The `SymmetricState` object
 -----------------------------------------

-A `SymmetricState` object extends a `CipherState` with the following
+A `SymmetricState` object contains a `CipherState` plus the following
 variables:

  * **`ck`**: A chaining key of `HASHLEN` bytes.